whohurtyoudear/TBDUILIB/DOCUMENTATION-TBD.md

 **Issue**: Custom theme doesn't apply correctly
 - Make sure to call `TBD:CustomTheme()` after creating the window
 - Check that you're using valid Color3 values

+**Issue**: Notifications appear off-screen
+- Try changing the notification position with `TBD.NotificationSystem:SetPosition("TopRight")`
+- If still having issues, try updating to the latest library version

+**Issue**: Mobile UI looks too small
+- The enhanced version should automatically adjust for mobile, but if you're having issues, try setting larger sizes in your custom theme

 For additional help, please reach out through GitHub issues or the provided contact information.